MichaelTrestman/job-application-materials/writing_samples.md

 These two solutions produce the same result, and each is described below.

-However, one additional issue raised by the permissions above deserves further consideration: the possibility of secrets included in CloudFormation templates.
+One additional issue raised by the permissions above deserves further consideration: the possibility of secrets included in CloudFormation templates.
 Rather than removing the `CloudFormation:GetTemplate` permission from the permissions granted to the auditor (as this permission may be required for legitimate audit-related purposes), it is advisable that customers audit their CloudFormation templates for secrets, and sanitize and rotate any secrets discovered to have been previously exposed in templates.
 However, this must be done *before* granting permissions to the auditor, and removing or denying the permission is a possible temporary stop-gap measure until the remediation of the underlying problem is complete.

 As a matter of best practices, ensure that teams using CloudFormation *never* put secrets directly into templates.
 Instead, secrets should be are stored securely and under IAM-scoped encryption, for example in AWS Parameter Store using AWS Key Management Service (KMS) for encryption, and [interpolated at deploy-time as dynamic references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html) in templates.